Sreyan88/CompA/README.md

 3. For training with **modular contrastive learning**:

-To generate the train file for stage 3 training, run the following command.
+To generate the training file for stage 3 training, run the following command.
 The demo files required to run the code have been shared as well.

 ```shell
 cd audio_mix
 python pos-neg-generation.py -audio ./data/final_audio.csv -sound_class ./data/global_sound.yml
 ```

-Use the following command after updating the resume ckpt (the ckpt from training with compositionally-aware hard negatives), train and val file in "/src-stage3/laion_clap/resume.sh" from the "src-stage3/laion_clap/" directory
+Use the following command after updating the resume ckpt (the ckpt from training with compositionally-aware hard negatives), train and val file in `/src-stage3/laion_clap/resume.sh` from the `src-stage3/laion_clap/` directory:

 ```shell
 sh resume.sh